gabrielfs7/gabrielfelipesoares/_posts/2019-09-11-software-design-architecuture.md

 ## What is a quality trade-off?

-A tradeoff happens when to make an improvement you must sacrifice some other quality, for example: Adding security layer even if it costs some performance, makes the application safier.
+A tradeoff happens when to make an improvement you must sacrifice some other quality, for example: Adding security layer even if it costs some performance, makes the application safer.

 ## What are important skills for a Software Architect?